-Counseling an individual with HIV infection is important because HIV infection is lifelong.
-An individual can avoid acquiring HIV infection or transmitting it to others by changing their own behavior.
+Counseling an individual with HIV (Human Immunodeficiency Virus) infection is important because HIV infection is lifelong.
+Individuals can avoid acquiring HIV infection or transmitting it to others by opting for some or other required changes.
+HIV and AIDS (acquired immunodeficiency syndrome) have become a major element in a comprehensive healthcare model in which psychological issues are recognized as fundamental to managing the disorder.
+HIV and AIDS counseling has two main aims.
+The prevention of HIV transmission and the support of those affected directly and indirectly by HIV.
+It is vital that HIV counseling should have these dual aims because changes in behavior can prevent the spread of HIV.
 The diagnosis of HIV infection in an apparently healthy individual can create a lot of mental pressure and anxiety.
-It can hamper his or her psychology and worsen the illness, especially in view of the fear of future perspective, misunderstanding and discrimination provoked by the HIV epidemic.
+It can hamper the patients after knowing they have HIV infection or disease.
+They may suffer great psychosocial and psychological stress due to fear of rejection, social stigma, disease progression, and other uncertainties.
+This can affect the HIV-positive patient’s psychology and worsen the illness, especially because of the fear of future perspective, misunderstanding, and discrimination provoked by the HIV epidemic.

-The purpose of counseling is to create awareness and prepare a person to both the seropositive and seronegative status.
-Also, to address the issues of anxiety, denial, anger and guilt, which a person is expected to go through on knowing the seropositive status.
+The purpose of counseling is to create awareness and prepare a person for both the seropositive and seronegative status.
+Also, to address the issues of anxiety, denial, anger, and guilt, which a person is expected to go through on knowing the seropositive status.

 Who All Can Counsel?

-Not only doctors, nurses, paramedical staffs and psychologists, others like social workers, teachers, health educators, religious teachers, community leaders and members of self-help groups can also counsel the patient.
+Not only doctors, nurses, paramedical staff, and psychologists, but others like social workers, teachers, health educators, religious teachers, community leaders, and members of self-help groups can also counsel the patient.

-Aim of pre-test counseling is to prepare a person to both the seropositive and seronegative status.
+The aim of pre-test counseling is to prepare a person for both the seropositive and seronegative status.
 It addresses the person’s fear and concern about HIV infection.
 Counseling is focused on two main issues.

 Assessment of Risk: